NUWCDIVNPT/stig-manager/docs/_build/html/_sources/admin-guide/admin-guide.rst.txt

 .. note::
    STIG Manager only knows about the STIGs you have imported into the system.
-This action must be performed by Admins, often quarterly to keep pace with DISA releases.
+This action must be performed by App Managers, often quarterly to keep pace with DISA releases.
 Once a new STIG revision is imported, that revision becomes the default STIG that is presented for Review to the User.
 Reviews for old STIGs still in the system can be viewed with the Checklist->Revisions menu item in the Asset Review workspace for that STIG.